jpmcelderry/Neural-Nets/README.txt

+#Neural Nets

+An implementation of artificial neural networks for classification and regression

 Assignment written in Eclipse for Java, Version: 2019-12 (4.14.0)

 The program for Intro to Machine Learning Programming Assignment 5 can be run as follows: